 The SEN community of IAPS members will help facilitate networking and collaborations to advance understanding of how sensory information and experience can be incorporated into the development of environmental design theory and practice.
 It comprises of architects, landscape architects, architects, urban designers, artists and environmental psychologists and will be of interest to anyone with a concern for the sensory dimensions of environmental experience and its application.

-The iapsSEN is convened by Sarah Payne and Kevin Thwaites and we are honoured to be able to continue the vision of the late Dr Victoria Henshaw who inspired the network formation through her pioneering research in smellscapes.
+The iapsSEN is convened by Jake Benfield and Kevin Thwaites and we are honoured to be able to continue the vision of the late Dr Victoria Henshaw who inspired the network formation through her pioneering research in smellscapes.
 James Simpson is the iapsSEN librarian, updating the library with relevant member publications.

 This website will provide access to information about current work relating to sensory environments along with details of upcoming conferences and other relevant meetings.
 You can also see our quarterly newsletter, follow us on twitter or email us by going to the contact page.